jrwnter/gruenifai/README.md

 * docker compose up

-The web app can now be accessed at http://localhost:8777/
+The web app can now be accessed at http://localhost:8777/ When running without GPUs or to test, we recommend to set the checkbox for fastmode to reduce compute time.

 ## Installation using Anaconda
 The repository can also be installed from scratch.
 That way GPU support can be enabled as well.
 However, currently, we recommend using the Docker installation described above.